At Honest, we believe in Clean Beauty That Works™. What exactly does that mean?

 Natural and Naturally Derived Ingredients

 We always strive to use natural or naturally-derived ingredients first such as beneficial botanicals.
 Sometimes we use synthetic materials — only when they meet our safety standards and provide a benefit that's not as effectively delivered by natural alternatives.
 These synthetic materials are obtained through raw material partners who are very carefully vetted.
-Our overall emphasis is always on toxicologist-verified safety and powerful performance when developing our products.
+Our overall emphasis is always on toxicologist-reviewed formulas.

 Why Does Clean Beauty Matter?